unicamp-dl/Lite-T5-Translation/README.md

 ## Instalation and Usage

+We used Python 3.8 for the experiments.
+Probably 3.7 should be fine too, but I cannot garantee any other version.
+I sugest using Python 3.8.

 To install it, just run 'pip install -r requirements.txt'

 It you want to train it, make sure you have a 8GB GPU or change the batch sizes and train it again.
 On CPU it should work well for evaluating, but it must be time consuming for training.
 I did not try it.